FAIR-BREIT/BREIT-DOC/README.md

 ---

-## Categories and keys-values description
+## 2-Categories and keys-values description

 ### [projectile] category
 The [projectile] category has two key-value pairs, which are summarized in the table below :